Jacobo149/Loan_Approval/README.md

 # Loan_Approval Application
 Trains a random forest algorithm from Scikit-learn Library (93% accuracy)
-Leveraging the Next.js framework, the application asks the user for independent variables and predicts whether a user is eligible for a loan.
+Leveraging the Next.js framework, the application asks the user for independent variables and predicts whether a user is eligible for a loan

 ## Issues Being Addressed
 - Need to implement Fetch request to display on frontend